Metroxe/one-html-page-challenge/README.md

 [![One HTML Page Challenge](./meta/one-html-page-logo.png?raw=true "One HTML Page Challenge")](https://onehtmlpagechallenge.com/)

 The goal is to create anything you want within 1 single html file.
-Practice your skills with no assistance from libraries, no separation of files, and no assistance of a modern framework. **How creative can you be with such restrictions?**
+Practice your skills with the barebones of web development. **How creative can you be with such restrictions?**

 ### [View Submissions](https://onehtmlpagechallenge.com)